 Feed and Bedding

 Our biggest issues were winter feed and bedding when it comes to certified organic.
 We used to use wheat straw for bedding.
 It was not certified organic and was relatively expensive.
-This year, we’ve made the transition to using planer shavings from a local sawmill.
+In 2019, we’ve made the transition to using planer shavings from a local sawmill (Idaho Forest Group’s Laclede mill).
 There are zero chemicals in planer shavings.
+In fact, it is a great use of an otherwise waste product of lumber production and makes a great bedding for the ladies.

 We have always controlled weeds using hand pulling, chickens, turkeys, and encouraging competition.